alxdb/aesthetics/notes.md

 ## Structure

 Event loop and display have convenience methods to create them but they are treated as separate entities.
-References to them (are resources/are passed to constructors)
+References to them are passed to constructors

-Renderers draw Objects.
+Renderers draw Entities with specific Components.
-A Renderer will contain a Shader, and a map of Buffers to Entities. it will fetch entities that have the components it needs/knows how to deal with.
+A Renderer will contain a Shader, and a map of Entities to Buffers. it will fetch entities that have the components it needs/knows how to deal with.